xxxxyyyy80008/xxxxyyyy80008.github.io/north_star/stock_prediction/lgb_binary_stock_price_tsfresh-1.md

 ## Simple LightGBM model with tsfresh features

-This notebook continues with the `tsfresh` [feature engineering notebooks](insert url) and starts a simple LightGBM modeling to demostrate model training process with `tsfresh` features.
+This notebook continues with the `tsfresh` [feature engineering notebooks](https://xxxxyyyy80008.github.io/python_notes/tsfresh/) and starts a simple LightGBM modeling to demostrate model training process with `tsfresh` features.

 ### Outline of this notebook

-1. read data from the csv file that is generated [here](insert url)
+1. read data from the csv file that is generated [here](https://xxxxyyyy80008.github.io/python_notes/tsfresh/)
 1. select a few features
-1. create a sliding window list based on setup described [here](insert url)
+1. create a sliding window list
 1. setup simple light gbm model training

 ### load data